vikrambhatt1405/DS222-Distibuted_TensorFlow/README.md

 * All the data from clustern and local setting has been gathered from tensorbaord logs in .csv format, can be found in **data** folder.

 ## Datasets
-* A small sample of datasets used for data can be found in **DBPedia.verysmall** folder.
+* A small sample of datasets used for training and testing can be found in **DBPedia.verysmall** folder.